mfisher87/BSSw-fellowship-application/application/proposed-work.md

 and remediations for technological and psychological barriers hindering researchers from engaging in open collaboration patterns.
 These resources would act as a gateway for for researchers and research software developers, both new and experienced, to adapt to increasing demand for openness in science.
-[TODO: Provide tools and education to community leaders and aspiring community leaders; "Once my thing is 'open' how do I create my own positive community interactions?"]
+[TODO: Provide links to external resources, e.g. Scientific Python Developer Guide] [TODO: Provide tools and education to community leaders and aspiring community leaders; "Once my thing is 'open' how do I create my own positive community interactions?"]

 I propose to build an open, safe, and supportive community of practice on GitHub which will benefit from, contribute to, and sustain the online documentation resources